-Quality of the sanla should be checked, before applying it to the plastered surface.
+The quality of the sanla should be checked, before applying it to the plastered surface.
 Bad quality sanla causes surface cracking & peeling off of the top layer, leading to ugly patches.

-Instant sanla is easily available in the market, Prepare a paste of the sanla by adding water, two hours before it’s an application on a freshly plastered surface, Instant sanla is very convenient and easy to use.
+Instant sanla is easily available in the market, Prepare a paste of the sanla by adding water, two hours before it’s application on a freshly plastered surface, Instant sanla is very convenient and easy to use.

-Provide lintels on windows, exceeding sufficient distance at both the sides, to avoid diagonal cracks below lintels at window corners, due to stress concentration.
+Provide lintels on windows, exceeding sufficient distance at both sides, to avoid diagonal cracks below lintels at window corners, due to stress concentration.

 The extra bearing of lintels allows proper load distribution on the supporting walls, reducing the chances of development of cracks.